 Truly one of the most impressive buildings in all of Europe.
-Visit the peaceful square adorned with a beautiful tree and life-size nativity scene.
+Visit the peaceful square adorned with a beautiful tree and a life-size nativity scene.
 Here’s an insider photography tip!
 This is where the professional photographers set up their tripods to try and get the best photos of the lighted Christmas trams.

 8. Hungarian State Opera House

-A visit to the Hungarian State Opera house was a surprisingly inexpensive night out!
+A visit to the Hungarian State Opera House was a surprisingly inexpensive night out!
 For a total of only USD 12, we enjoyed listening to the sounds of Handel’s Messiah in one of the finest opera houses in the world.

 9. St. Stephen’s Basilica